Chas McCormick Player Props: Astros vs. Guardians

-On Friday, Chas McCormick (.613 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 7:10 PM ET.
+On Saturday, Chas McCormick (.559 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Triston McKenzie.
+First pitch is at 6:10 PM ET.

-In his last game, he had two hits (going 2-for-3) against the Blue Jays.
+He is looking to get back on track following he struck out four times in his last game against the Guardians.

 Chas McCormick Game Info & Props vs. the Guardians